yfzhao20/vscode-ultra-math-preview/README.md

 - You can use command `Ultra Math Preview: Toggle Math Preview` to enable or disable math preview.

+- Background color and foreground color will change with Theme.
+If it goes invalid, execute `Ultra Math Preview: Reload Preview` Command.

 ## Dependency

 - Extension: **HyperScopes** (*draivin.hscopes*)